History of Grilling | Meat Meets Flame & Grills Get Smart

-> The first gas grills were tiny compared to today’s top-of-the-line models.
+The first gas grills were tiny compared to today’s top-of-the-line models.
 Early grills only had one burner, and their cooking areas could only handle a couple of burgers or dogs.
-In comparison, Broil King’s luxury gas grill, the Imperial XLS features two independent ovens, six burners, more than 1,000 square inches of cooking space, enough to grill 24 burgers at a time.
+In comparison, Broil King’s luxury gas grill, the Regal S 690 features two independent ovens, six burners, more than 1,000 square inches of cooking space, enough to grill 24 burgers at a time.
 Plenty of space and power to cook multiple dishes and feed a hungry crowd.
 Today’s full-sized gas grills can quite literally feed hundreds of people in a day.

-> Modern gas grills are also packed with features, including electronic ignitors, LED control knob lights and oven lights, rotisseries powerful enough to cook multiple whole chickens, infrared side burners, precise built-in thermometers, and Bluetooth technology to monitor temperature and cook time.
+Modern gas grills are also packed with features, including electronic ignitors, LED control knob lights and oven lights, rotisseries powerful enough to cook multiple whole chickens, infrared side burners, precise built-in thermometers, and Bluetooth technology to monitor temperature and cook time.

 We even witnessed the introduction of brand new grilling technology in the 1980s with the pellet grill, which borrowed inspiration from the cleverly designed pellet stoves.
 While original pellet stoves used gravity augers and manual adjustments to feed pellets into the combustion chamber, today’s pellet grills are electronically controlled, giving users precise control over the pellet feed rate and therefore, temperature control.
 This results in hours of consistent heat and uninterrupted cooking between pellet refills.